The Programme

 5. Human Adaptation and Mismatches in Modern Health

-Focuses on the ways human populations have adapted biologically to different ecological, climatic, and social conditions.
-It considers both evolutionary processes and their implications for present-day health.
+Focuses on the ways human populations have adapted biologically to different ecological, climatic, and social conditions and how evolutionary processes relate to present-day health.

 6. Advances in Ancient DNA